Roland Thaxter: Anecdotes

 Thaxter was nicknamed “squirt gun botanist”, likely a result of his introduction of fungicide spray methods to American agriculture.
 His interests in science were “pure” rather than “practical,” as revealed in a letter he wrote to Dr. Farlow during his work at the Connecticut Agricultural Experiment Station: "looking back at my year's work with a sickish feeling when I balance my practical accomplishment with my cash recompense."

-Thaxter was a big traveler.
-He made several collecting tours in the Americas and in European countries.
-His most extensive expedition was during his sabbatical year in 1905–1906.
-He sailed from Liverpool, New York to Buenos Aires, then traveled to the Falkland Islands and the Strait of Magellan to the southernmost tip of South America.
+Thaxter traveled extensively and made several collecting tours in the Americas and in Europe.
+His most extensive expedition was during his sabbatical year in 1905–1906, when sailed from Liverpool, New York to Buenos Aires, then traveled to the Falkland Islands and the Strait of Magellan to the southernmost tip of South America.

 Honors and rewards

 His eminence in both botany and mycology led Thaxter to participate in many American and European scientific societies.
 He served as president of the New England Botanical Club, the American Mycological Society, and the Botanical Society of America.
 He was a member of Phi Beta Kappa, the Botanical Society of America, the American Phytopathological Society, the Boston Society of Natural History, the American Philosophical Society, and the National Academy of Sciences.
-In addition, he was a Fellow of the American Association for the Advancement of Science, and of the American Academy of Arts and Science.
-Outside the U.S., Thaxter was a foreign member of the Russian Mycological Society, the Linnaean Societies of London and Lyons, the Royal Botanical Society of Belgium, the Royal Academies of Sweden and Denmark, the Botanical Society of Edinburgh, the Academy of Science of the Institute of France, the British Mycological Society, and the Deutsche Botanische Gesellschaft.
+In addition, he was a Fellow of the American Association for the Advancement of Science and of the American Academy of Arts and Science.
+Outside the United States, Thaxter was a foreign member of the Russian Mycological Society, the Linnaean Societies of London and Lyons, the Royal Botanical Society of Belgium, the Royal Academies of Sweden and Denmark, the Botanical Society of Edinburgh, the Academy of Science of the Institute of France, the British Mycological Society, and the Deutsche Botanische Gesellschaft.
 In recognition of his contributions on the Laboulbeniales, the French Academy awarded him the Prix Desmazières.